quarkslab/pyrrha/docs/mappers/fs-cg.md

 This mapper uses the output of the `fs` mapper to resolve symlinks automatically.
 The dump should be provided on the command line.
 The `ROOT_DIRECTORY` should contain the whole filesystem to be indexed.

+!!! tip
+    You can use `IDAPATH`

 ```commandline
 Usage: pyrrha fs-cg [OPTIONS] ROOT_DIRECTORY